Ferris-Labs/site-draft/content/en/docs/User Guide/dashboard_landing_page.md

 ---
 title: "Dashboard Landing Page"
 linkTitle: "Dashboard"
-weight: -10
+weight: -18
 description: >-
      Overview of the FerrisFX Dashboard.
 ---

-The FerrisFX Dashboard on the Landing page provides a handful of insights and analytics.
+The FerrisFX Dashboard on the Landing page provides  insights and analytics.
 It can be adapted based on customers requests and needs.

 ### Getting Started